eBay/jsonpipe/README.md

 To use jsonpipe, the server should

 1. Emit the [Transfer-Encoding: chunked](http://en.wikipedia.org/wiki/Chunked_transfer_encoding) HTTP header
-2. The JSON reponses should be separated by the delimiter `\n\n` (double new line character).
+2. Every valid JSON object should be separated by the delimiter `\n\n` (double new line character, it is also configurable).
 Instead of processing the JSON on every chunk, jsonpipe waits for the delimiter and then processes.
 The server should always ensure there is a valid JSON object between the delimiter.
 The reasoning behind this is, even when a chunk has an invalid JSON (which is very likely), the JSON processing would not break and wait for the next delimiter.
 A sample JSON response shown below
 ```JSON
     {
         "id": 12345,